Logius-standaarden/OAuth-NL-profiel/Preface.md

 This Authorization Response holds an Authorization Grant and is send to the `redirect_uri` endpoint from the Authorization request.

 ### Step 5.
 Access Token Request
-Note: applicable to the Authorization Code Flow only.
 The Client receives the Authorization Response from the user-agent.
 Using the Authorization Grant from the response, the client sends a Token Request to the Authorization Server's token Endpoint.
 It does so using the Client authentication as pre-registered.